The structure of the new Clifftop Garden clearly visible

 I create and landscape wildlife food forest garden designs that are sustainable and low maintenance.
 Based in West Wales, I offer both a local and remote design service, see my portfolio for examples.

-A food forest garden can be an intersectional garden, a beautiful wildlife haven producing edible crops
+A forest garden can be an ornamental garden, a beautiful wildlife haven producing edible crops

 Central to the design is working with nature, working with what is already on-site and figuring what plants will thrive in the specific conditions.
 I prefer to use locally sourced materials and avoid costly groundworks where possible.

-I aim to create a diversity of habitats and use a diverse range of native plants where possible, because native plants provide more food for co-evolved wildlife.
+I create a diversity of habitats and use a diverse range of native plants where possible, because native plants provide more food for co-evolved wildlife.

 This creates a more resilient ecosystem, which benefits the edible crops in the garden.